elucian/bee/syntax/composite.md

 **Notes:**
 * Binded rules are using multiple dispatch so they can be overloaded;
 * Rules can be overwritten in other modules;
-* Rules of a type can be private to module or public using dot prefix;
+* Rules can be private to module or public using dot prefix;
-* If the object type is public, the constructor must also be public;
+* If an object is public, the constructor must also be public;
 * You can not modify object structure after it is defined.
 * Bee do not have inheritance and polymorphism instead you can use mix-ins;